 A very small percentage of people may become temporarily or, even more rarely, permanently paralyzed from Campylobacter food poisoning.
 Because of this, anyone who may be suffering from Campylobacter food poisoning should seek medical attention.

 Botulism is an infection of the small intestine caused by the bacteria Clostridium botulinum.
-Bacteria can enter the body through cuts and wounds or by ingesting improperly canned, preserved, or packaged food.
-Common sources of botulism poisoning include home-canned vegetables, cured pork and ham, smoked or raw fish, and honey or corn syrup.
-Botulism symptoms include:
+Bacteria can enter the body by ingesting improperly canned, preserved, or packaged food.
+Botulism poisoning comes from home-canned vegetables, cured pork and ham, smoked or raw fish, and honey or corn syrup.

 - Abdominal cramps